United Transport Mosaic

 United Transport was also known as United Green, reflected in their green and gold branding.
 The Merton Road garage was one of three built in the 1920s to house their fleet of motor coaches and commercial vehicles.
 It continued at the site until 1965 when the garage was sold to Hertz.
 Since 2011 it has been used by the luxury car dealer Jack Barclay primarily for repairs to Bentleys.

 The mosaic has missing tesserae, a part blown glazed brick frame and cracks throughout, and has previously been part repaired with cement.
-The project will include cleaning, removal of cement, grouting cracks, anchoring the mosaic to wall, replacing missing tesserae the blown moulded glazed brick frame.
+HOLT is supporting the project which will include cleaning, removal of cement, grouting cracks, anchoring the mosaic to wall, replacing missing tesserae the blown moulded glazed brick frame.
 It is possible that on close inspection of the roof and the back of the parapet brick wall, structural and waterproofing repairs will be needed.